 - build technical media production skills with advanced Cave equipment through in-class workshops and weekly exercises;

 - further develop pre-production research + development and post-production editing skills;

-- complete readings and screenings on the topic of time and memory - and write brief reading responses;
+- complete readings and screenings and write brief reading responses;

 - develop critical analysis tools and aesthetic vocabulary for moving image video art and cinema through screenings, discussions, writing, and group critique;

 - propose and produce significant moving image projects of their own devising.

 Prerequisites: Introduction to Video.
 Contact faculty for registration: email@example.com

 Categories: 4000 , All courses , Film and Video , Four Credit , Fully In-Person